 Highland High School is a public high school in Albuquerque.
-1,634 students attend Highland High School and identify mostly as Native American or Native Alaskan; Hispanic; and Black, non-Hispanic.
-77% of the 1,634 students here get reduced lunch prices.
-The ratio of students to teachers at Highland High School is 16:1.
-Cesar Chavez Community Center is one of the nearest high schools.
+1,634 students go to Highland High School and identify primarily as Native American or Native Alaskan; Hispanic; and Black, non-Hispanic.
+77% of the 1,634 students here are paying reduced lunch prices.
+The student to teacher ratio at Highland High School is 16:1.
+Highland Autism Center is one of the nearest high schools.

 - Ceramics sculpture

 - Cross country

 - Water polo

 |Students eligible for free or reduced-price lunch program||77%||63%|

 A few years ago Highland's fantastic principal was replaced by a lackluster obtuse individual with deficient leadership skills.
 Because of this several staff members left Highland.
 Very few stellar teachers remain.
 The gifted program has suffered and the We The People program (where Highland participant's excelled nationally) is no longer.
 I am disappointed and concerned for my child's educational future.
 His experience has been negative thus far --in fact he'll need to repeat a class due to the poor/lack of instruction.
 How disheartening!
 Our neighborhood school is a disservice to our neighborhood.